What do you need to think about when choosing a new recycler? Check out these guides that will keep you on the right side of the law.

 - Has legal authority by holding a licence and/or by having the development consent to undertake the activity; and

 - Is conveniently located and offers value for money.

 - In NSW see Section 143 of the Protection of the Environment Operations Act 1997.

-- To find out more about the environmental legislation in your location go to business.gov.au and enter ‘environmental legislation in your state' into the search box.
-Then click on the first link to find a state-by-state listing of relevant legislation.
+- To find out more about the environmental legislation in your location go to business.gov.au and scroll down to your state.

 Choosing the Right Recycler

 Choosing the right recycler involves a little research to find the potential service provider and then asking them a few questions to ensure that they are acting legally and responsibly.

 Below are a series of questions you could ask a recycler along with some explanations of why these questions are important.